AlexanderBraml/Kimai-to-UP-timesheet/README.md

 ### Using the api

-If you're using the api you have to specify the following additional parameters:
+If you're using the api as the data source you have to specify the following additional parameters:
 - url
 - user
 - api password